-- Brie and Camembert with red St. Emilion wine (Grand Corbin d’Espagne 2005 ($30)
+- First try Brie and Camembert with red St. Emilion wine Grand Corbin d’Espagne 2005

-- Soft ripened Saint Albray cheese with red Bordeaux (Château Haut La Perrière, Côtes de Castillon $16)
+- Then offer a soft-ripened Saint Albray cheese with red Bordeaux Château Haut La Perrière, Côtes de Castillon

-- Roquefort and Bleu d’Auvergne (blue cheese) with Sauternes (Château Filhot 2009 half bottle $18)
+- Next add a Roquefort and Bleu d’Auvergne (blue cheese) with Sauternes Château Filhot 2009

-- Valençay or Chèvre (goat cheeses) with Entre- Deux-Mers white Bordeaux (Château Martinon 2012 $12).
+- Finally, remember a Valençay or Chèvre (goat cheeses) with Entre- Deux-Mers white Bordeaux Château Martinon 2012

-Wine and cheese pairings for a dinner party:
+Wine pairings for a sit-down dinner party:

 - For example, a mild cheese (brie or camembert), a hard cheese (farmhouse or cheddar), and a blue cheese (perhaps a Roquefort, or a festive, pyramid-shaped Valençay).

-- Often a glass of the same wine that accompanied the main course is offered, particularly if that was a red wine.
+- Often a glass of the same wine that accompanied the main course is offered, particularly if that was red wine.

 - Château Coutet is a dry Sauternes, while Château Suduiraut is more opulent.

-- When I visited Roquefort sur Soulzon and first tasted that famous cheese, I was surprised to hear the recommendation that it be served with a recent vintage of chilled Sauternes.
+When I visited Roquefort sur Soulzon and first tasted that famous cheese, I was surprised to hear the recommendation that it be served with a recent vintage of chilled Sauternes.

-- Upon returning to Bordeaux with a wheel of Roquefort, we followed that wine recommendation, and served a Roquefort soufflé as the first course at our next dinner.
+- Upon returning to Bordeaux with a wheel of Roquefort, we followed that wine recommendation and served a Roquefort soufflé as the first course at our next dinner.
 The combination was delicious and memorable.
 (The same wine is perfect with a smooth paté as a first course.)

-And so, some flexibility allows the host or hostess to delight his or her guests with new wine and cheese pairings.
+Some flexibility allows the host or hostess to delight his or her guests with new wine and cheese pairings.
 This makes for a memorable occasion.